FluorineDog/square_sum/README.md

 After several iterations, we can always grow the valid permutation of _[1...(N-1)]_ into a valid permutation of _[1...N]_.

 Applying this algorithm repeatedly, we can get the solution to an arbitarily large _N_.

-Though in theory termination is not guaranteed, in practice it is surprisingly fast.
+Though in theory termination of the algorithm is not guaranteed, in practice it is surprisingly fast.
 Benchmark results show that we can grow _N_ into 40000 in seconds, way faster than backtracing algorithms.